Quick Exit

 Do you want to know more about this?

-Being aware of the effects that social media and news coverage have allows families to work together to manage the risks.
-Certain sectors of PSP are criticized on social media in ways that are not easy to ignore.
-Families who have shared values regarding the importance of the PSP role can provide mutual support.
-Open communication encourages family members to share their experiences and find ways to respond when issues arise (e.g., explaining the facts to trusted friends and encouraging children to report bullying to parents and school authorities).
+An awareness of the ways that social media and news coverage might negatively affect your family is a great way to start the conversation.
+Talking about potential problems encourages families to work together to manage the risks.
+Certain sectors of PSP are criticized on social media in ways that are not easy to ignore, and this can have different effects on family members.
+Open communication allows family members to share their experiences and discuss ways to respond when issues arise (e.g., explaining the facts to trusted friends and encouraging children to report bullying to parents and school authorities).

 Was this resource helpful?